jbunke/deltascript/docs/functions-sl.md

 `N` represents a numeric type, whether `float` or `int`.
 Repeated uses of `N` in the same function type signature suggest that:

-* the same numeric type must be provided for each argument of type `N`
+* arguments of the same numeric type must be provided for each parameter of type `N`
-* the return type will match the argument type
+* the return type `N` will match the parameter type `N`

 ### `C`